ReetuData/14.4-Case-Study---Random-Forest/README.md

 # Case-Study--Random-Forest-Classifier
-To build a Random Forest Classifier to predict the state of the patient.
+To build a Random Forest Classifier to predict the state of the patients.